Cathodic protection : design, sizing and modelling of your systems

 Our engineers carry out sizing studies for both impressed current (ICCP) and galvanic (sacrificial) anode systems, taking into account key parameters such as electrolyte resistivity, surfaces to be protected, required protection current densities and target service lifetimes.
 These studies are based on applicable standards (EN ISO 15589, EN 13173, NACE SP0169, etc.), on the experience of our teams and on our extensive internal database of polarisation curves obtained under real operating conditions.

-We also carry out site interventions to validate operational constraints and to implement long-term monitoring of cathodic protection effectiveness.
+We also carry out site interventions to validate operational constraints and to implement long-term monitoring of its effectiveness.

 Cathodic protection modelling